amitmse/in_Python_/Neural Network/README.md

 			for which the weights need to be adjusted before the network is able to settle down into an optimal solution

+## This one round of forward and back propagation iteration is known as one training iteration aka “Epoch“.

 ## 03. Convolutional Neural Networks
 	It used back propagation in a feedforward net with many hidden layers, many maps of replicated units in each layer, pooling of the outputs of nearby replicated units, a wide net that can cope with